-In fact, our International Student Services staff are dedicated to making sure you have a positive experience, whether that means helping with your course schedule, answering a question about housing, or just sharing stories over a cup of coffee.
-They are ready and available to help and guide you, from the minute you become an Ambrosian to the day you graduate.
+They also choose SAU because we are a welcoming, inclusive, and active community.
+Our International Student Services staff can help with your course schedule, answer questions about housing, and share stories over a cup of coffee.
+They guide you from the minute you become an Ambrosian to the day you graduate.

 Chat with us on WhatsApp at +1-571-789-1596.

 Translate this site into Spanish or Arabic by clicking below:

 We've worked with students from more than 30 countries and can help you apply.
 Your application will be considered at any time of the year, and we do our best to give you a decision within two weeks.